jaspreet09915/carousel/README.md

 You can add a infinite to the carousel to make it scroll continously, it would scroll back to the first slide after it reaches the end
 ```<Carousel infinite>```

+This repository also includes a working example, similar to the one shown in the link above.
+You can download/clone this repository and set the project up using ```npm install```.

 # Installation
 This package can be installed in your project using ```npm install judabne-react-carousel```.
 In case you are using CSS modules in react (v16.8+ - if you haven't manually set the css-loader - e.g you used ```create-react-app```)